FC Basel: Youth system

-Basel is home to a leading youth academy system in terms of produced senior-level players that featured in the top-flight in Switzerland.
-FC Basel bases its promotion of young talent on the following criteria: The primary aim of the FCB youth department is to integrate as many players as possible into the first team squad, all representatives of the youth department adhere to the values of the FCB charter, a uniform, holistic game and training idea from the FE-14 to the U21 ensures optimal training, the FCB follows a dual system of educational training and football.
+Basel operates a youth academy that has produced numerous players for the Swiss top-flight league.
+The development program focuses on integrating academy players into the first-team squad while maintaining a uniform training philosophy from the FE-14 to the U21 levels.
+Additionally, FCB's youth department follows its organizational charter and utilizes a dual system that combines athletic training with formal education to optimize its training.

 The youth department has developed many Swiss internationals such as Erni Maissen, Adrian Knup, Alexander Frei, Marco Streller, Philipp, and David Degen.
 Since Basel moved into the St. Jakob-Park in 2001, they have strengthened their youth academy and many young talents like the Felipe Caicedo, Ivan Rakitić, Zdravko Kuzmanović, Xherdan Shaqiri, Yann Sommer, Eren Derdiyok, and Mohammed Salah have risen through the ranks there.
 In 2010 the former club president Gigi Oeri created the Stiftung Nachwuchs Campus Basel (in English foundation Youth Campus Basel) with the aim of continuously developing the club's youth division on a long-term basis.

 Since 2001, more than 50 successful players have risen through the Basel youth system and joined their first team, including: